numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 for wasting memory.

 Downstream usage of string data in NumPy arrays has proven out the need for a variable-width string data type.
-In practice, most downstream users employ ``object`` arrays for this purpose.
+In practice, many downstream libraries avoid using fixed-width strings due to usability issues and instead employ ``object`` arrays for storing strings.
 In particular, Pandas has explicitly deprecated support for NumPy fixed-width strings, coerces NumPy fixed-width string arrays to ``object`` arrays, and in the future may switch to only supporting string data via PyArrow, which has native support for UTF-8 encoded variable-width string arrays [1]_.
 This is unfortunate, since ``object`` arrays have no type guarantees, necessitating expensive sanitization passes and operations using object arrays cannot release the GIL.

 Previous Discussions
 --------------------

-The project last discussed this topic in depth in 2017, when Julian Taylor proposed a fixed-width text data type parameterized by an encoding [2]_.
+The project last publicly discussed this topic in depth in 2017, when Julian Taylor proposed a fixed-width text data type parameterized by an encoding [2]_.
 This started a wide-ranging discussion about pain points for working with string data in NumPy and possible ways forward.

-In the end, the discussion identified two use-cases that the current support for strings does a poor job of handling:
+In the end, the discussion identified [3]_ [4]_ [5]_ two use-cases that the current support for strings does a poor job of handling:

 * Loading or memory-mapping scientific datasets with unknown encoding,
-* Working with string data in a manner that allows transparent conversion between NumPy arrays and Python strings, including support for missing strings.
+* Working with "a NumPy array of python strings" in a manner that allows transparent conversion between NumPy arrays and Python strings, including support for missing strings.
+The ``object`` DType partially satisfies this need, albeit with a cost of slow performance and no type checking.

-As a result of this discussion, improving support for string data was added to the NumPy project roadmap [3]_, with an explicit call-out to add a DType better suited to memory-mapping bytes with any or no encoding, and a variable-width string DType that supports missing data to replace usages of object string arrays.
+As a result of this discussion, improving support for string data was added to the NumPy project roadmap [6]_, with an explicit call-out to add a DType better suited to memory-mapping bytes with any or no encoding, and a variable-width string DType that supports missing data to replace usages of object string arrays.